4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Negombo tours

 Take a boat ride through the Negombo canals with Sareth boat tours.
-For only $15 dollars per person, you can explore the Negombo Dutch canal.
+For only $15 dollars per person, you can explore the Negombo Dutch Canal.

 You can get a unique perspective of Negombo, as you float past fishermen’s houses, boats and wildlife.